derbyjs/derby/index.md

 13. JSON bundle of the model data, event bindings, and other data resulting from rendering the page.
 This bundle initializes the application once the external client script loads
 14. **`Tail:`** Optional location for additional scripts to be included at the very end of the page

-In the browser, only the `title`, `root`, `header`, `body`, and `footer` templates are re-rendered.
-Thus, model-view bindings may only be defined within these templates.

 <style>
 ol{counter-reset: item}
 ol>li{display: block}